zenika-open-source/open-source-white-paper/en/01-getting-started.md

 The essential points of this code define the rules to be followed by the participants.
 Learn to respect different points of view, listen and accept feedback on your contributions.
 Potential disagreements are to be expected.
 Do not take them personally.
 Sometimes, during reviews, it is possible that individuals do not agree on some decisions or approaches taken.
 It is therefore very important to stay professional and respect the code of conduct.
 Any feedback is valuable and it is during these discussions that we learn the most.

 **It is also very important to be patient.** Many open source projects are maintained on personal time.
-It may therefore take some time before your contribution is reviewed or accepted.
+It may take some time before your contribution is reviewed or accepted.

 Here is an example of a code of conduct used by many projects: [*Contributor convenant*](https://www.contributor-covenant.org/).
 The rules it defines should be applied in both open source and professional environment.

 **The contribution guide**

-Defining workflows and ways of coding on the project, it helps understanding the standards and expectations of the community.
+It defines workflows and ways of coding on the project, it helps understanding the standards and expectations of the community.
 For example:
 * How to set up my development environment?
 * How to post an issue?
 * What are the commit standards?
 * What are the expectations on the tests?

-If a contribution does not follow these good practice, it may be rejected before it has even been reviewed.
+If a contribution does not follow these recommended practices, it may be rejected before it has even been reviewed.
 These standards serve to maintain coherence in the project but also to save time for the project maintainers.
 So read it carefully.

 **Join the community**

 A project is not limited to documentation and source code.
 It is also important to understand and interact with the project community.
-There are different roles in an open source project, the three main ones being:
+There are different roles in an open source project, the three main ones are:
 * The maintainers or core contributors, who are at the origin of the project or have been invited to this role thanks to all the contributions they have made.
-* Contributors, who participate in the life of the project by offering contributions (documentation, bug fixes...) or by answering questions or user tickets.
+* Contributors, who participate in the life of the project by offering contributions (documentation, bug fixes...), answering questions or opening user tickets.
 * And users, who will of course use the project but mostly give feedback, post bugs, propose improvements or ask questions on forums.

 The means of communication in the community vary based on the project.
-It can be a mailing list, a Slack, a Discord or any other tool of the kind.
+It can be a mailing list, a Slack, a Discord or any other tool of this kind.
 You will be able to ask questions, help defining roadmaps, or simply discussing amongst enthusiasts.

 ## First contribution 🐥

-Now that you have identified a project that interests you and that you have read the necessary documentation to get started, you are ready to offer your first contribution.
+Now that you have identified a project that interests you and you have read the necessary documentation to get started, you are ready to offer your first contribution.

 Above all, you do not need to know how to code to contribute to open source projects:
 * Do you like to write?
 Correct or develop the project’s documentation.